Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 you to always go through the resource manager if you want access to a compute node.

 The first script is a Python program to extract the name of the master node from a Slurm environment variable.
+This will be needed to set up the communication in PyTorch.
 Store it in `get-master.py`:

 ``` python
 import argparse